It’s dark, it’s raining, and you’ve just left the office.

 Push starts, bump starts, downhill starts… you’ve tried them all before, and they just don’t work.
 Modern bikes with fuel pumps and electronic ignition systems need more oomph to get them going.

-Out comes the battery and into your backpack and on goes the cover again until you return by taxi the next morning.
+Out comes the battery, into your backpack, and on goes the cover again until you return by taxi the next morning.

 Owning and using a charger can help you prevent these problems but do you know what’s available?

 Modern devices are not just for charging but incorporate management and care systems to prolong battery life and optimise performance.

 Top Motorcycle Battery Charger Reviews